 Know What To Do in an Emergency

 Always be prepared for a severe plumbing problem.
-Whether you have an overflowing toilet or a significant leak, it’s essential to know what steps to take to minimise damage.
+Whether you need to fix an overflowing toilet or deal with a significant leak, it’s essential to know the steps to take to minimize damage.

 Always know where your valves are for every water line.
 Each toilet and sink should have a valve, along with your water heater.
 Turning off the water as soon as possible will prevent further damage and prevent you from needing expensive repairs.